Theory of mind: Definition

 Empathy—the recognition and understanding of the states of mind of others, including their beliefs, desires, and particularly emotions—is a related concept.
 Empathy is often characterized as the ability to "put oneself into another's shoes".
-Recent neuro-ethological studies of animal behaviour suggest that even rodents may exhibit empathetic abilities.
+Recent neuro-ethological studies of animal behavior suggest that rodents may exhibit empathetic abilities.
 While empathy is known as emotional perspective-taking, theory of mind is defined as cognitive perspective-taking.

 Research on theory of mind, in humans and animals, adults and children, normally and atypically developing, has grown rapidly in the years since Premack and Guy Woodruff's 1978 paper, "Does the chimpanzee have a theory of mind?".
 The field of social neuroscience has also begun to address this debate by imaging the brains of humans while they perform tasks that require the understanding of an intention, belief, or other mental state in others.

 An alternative account of theory of mind is given in operant psychology and provides empirical evidence for a functional account of both perspective-taking and empathy.
 The most developed operant approach is founded on research on derived relational responding and is subsumed within relational frame theory.
+Derived relational responding relies on the ability to identify derived relations, or relationships between stimuli that are not directly learned or reinforced; for example, if "snake" is related to "danger" and "danger" is related to "fear", people may know to fear snakes even without learning an explicit connection between snakes and fear.
 According to this view, empathy and perspective-taking comprise a complex set of derived relational abilities based on learning to discriminate and respond verbally to ever more complex relations between self, others, place, and time, and through established relations.

 Philosophical and psychological roots

-Discussions of theory of mind have their roots in philosophical debate from the time of René Descartes' Second Meditation, which set the groundwork for considering the science of the mind.
+Discussions of theory of mind have their roots in philosophical debate from the time of René Descartes' Second Meditation, which set the foundations for considering the science of the mind.

-Two contrasting approaches in the philosophical literature to theory of mind are theory-theory and simulation theory.
-The theory-theorist posits a veritable theory—"folk psychology"—that people use to reason about others' minds.
-Such a theory is developed automatically and innately, though it is instantiated through social interactions.
-It is also closely related to person perception and attribution theory from social psychology.
+Two differing approaches in philosophy for explaining theory of mind are theory-theory and simulation theory.
+Theory-theory claims that individuals use "theories" grounded in folk psychology to reason about others' minds.
+According to theory-theory, these folk psychology theories are developed automatically and innately by concepts and rules we have for ourselves, and then instantiated through social interactions.
+In contrast, simulation-theory argues that individuals simulate the internal states of others to build mental models for their cognitive processes.
+A basic example of this is someone imagining themselves in the position of another person to infer the other person's thoughts and feelings.
+Theory of mind is also closely related to person perception and attribution theory from social psychology.